rdo-infra/weirdo/docs/how.rst

 ==================
 In a nutshell
 ~~~~~~~~~~~~~
-WeIRDO is a collection of Ansible_ roles and playbooks.
+WeIRDO is a collection of Ansible roles_ and playbooks_.

-WeIRDO, through Ansible, will:
+WeIRDO, through Ansible_, will:

 - Create an ephemeral node on which the CI job will be run
 - Generate a similar environment to the gate (setup configuration, packages,